JayadityaGit/option/README.md

 I wanted to watch anime, cartoons, and movies from one place — and I couldn’t find a good UI-based experience that didn’t require switching apps or sites.
 So I built one.

-It started as a curiosity project and helped me learn:
+This project also holds a personal meaning — I built it as a tribute to someone I deeply admire, **Sireesha**.
+Her presence and inspiration pushed me to follow through with this idea and give it my all.

+Through this journey, I learned:
 - How to use APIs effectively (TMDB)
-- Embed streaming securely
+- Embed streaming players using iframes
-- Bypass regional restrictions
+- Bypass regional restrictions using Cloudflare Workers
-- Build clean UI/UX with reusable components
+- Build clean, responsive UIs with reusable components

 ---